c0d3-dump/teester/README.md

 - supports api and database for testing

+### how to run on linux

+* downlaod linux binary from [release](https://github.com/c0d3-dump/teester/releases) section
+* make binary executable by giving permission on system
+* run binary using `./teester-linux-64` in terminal
+* now app is running on `http://localhost:3333`

 ### how to build for your system

 #### make sure you have go installed